 VSB staff will incorporate the feedback and input received in its communications and engagement activities in alignment with best practices to implement equitable approaches that enable VSB to reach and hear from as many diverse families as possible.
-Families can expect a more centralized approach to information sharing and additional Agenda Package Page 21 of 55 in-person engagement opportunities.
+Families can expect a more centralized approach to information sharing and additional in-person engagement opportunities.
 VSB will also establish an ongoing listening post to gather general input, as well as centre the voices of people with various lived experiences and backgrounds.